-Our corporate governance and nominating committee has recommended, and our board of directors has approved, Omid Farokhzad, M.D., Meeta Gulyani, David Hallal and Terrance McGuire as nominees for election as Class III directors at the Annual Meeting.
-If Proposal No. 1 is approved, if elected, each of Dr. Farokhzad, Ms. Gulyani, Mr. Hallal and Mr. McGuire will serve as a director until the 2024 annual meeting of stockholders or until his or her successor is duly elected and qualified.
-If Proposal No. 1 is not approved, if elected, each of Dr. Farokhzad, Ms. Gulyani, Mr. Hallal and Mr. McGuire will serve as a Class III director until the 2026 annual meeting of stockholders or until his or her successor is duly elected and qualified.
+Our corporate governance and nominating committee has recommended, and our board of directors has approved, Omid Farokhzad, M.D., Meeta Gulyani, David Hallal and Terrance McGuire as nominees for election as directors at the Annual Meeting.
+If elected, each of Dr. Farokhzad, Ms. Gulyani, Mr. Hallal and Mr. McGuire will serve as a director until the 2025 annual meeting of stockholders or until his or her successor is duly elected and qualified.
 Dr. Farokhzad, Ms. Gulyani, Mr. Hallal and Mr. McGuire are currently directors of our company, and each has agreed to being named in this proxy statement as a nominee.
 For information concerning the nominees, please see the section titled "Board of Directors and Corporate Governance."